 Rental Price Tracker

-• The number of new rental properties coming onto the market is 7% higher than last year
+• The number of available rental properties is 11% higher than last year, but 26% below 2019

 Overview

-The average advertised rent for new properties coming onto on the rental market hits another new record outside of London of £1,280 per calendar month (pcm).
+The average advertised rent of new properties coming onto the market hits a 17th consecutive record, with the average price of rental properties outside of London now £1,291 per calendar month (pcm).

 Regional trends